Research proposals

 We match your research proposal with the appropriate supervisors to make sure you have the best support during your research degree.

-Before you apply, find out which researchers are working in your subject area and contact them with any questions.
-Or contact the relevant graduate school to find out more about available supervisors.
-Don't worry if your research idea isn't fully formed when you get in touch.
-It's quite usual to firm up your ideas as you further explore the topic and talk with others in your field.
+If you have further questions, contact the relevant admissions team.
+Don’t worry if your research idea isn’t fully formed when you get in touch, you can firm up your ideas as you explore the topic and talk with others in your field.

 Do you need to write a proposal?